a robot the size and shape of a pill

 Applications in Medical Diagnostics

-The pill-sized robot camera has a wide range of applications in diagnosing GI tract disorders.
-Some of the most common uses include:
+The pill camera handles a wide range of GI conditions.
+Its most common applications include:

-• Crohn’s Disease and Ulcerative Colitis: The capsule endoscope can help detect inflammation and ulcers in the small intestine and colon, which are hallmarks of these inflammatory bowel diseases.
+• Crohn’s Disease and Ulcerative Colitis: The capsule spots inflammation and ulcers in the small intestine and colon—hallmarks of both diseases.

-• Tumors and Polyps: The camera can detect abnormal growths, such as tumors or polyps, that might indicate the presence of cancer or precancerous conditions.
+• Tumors and Polyps: It identifies abnormal growths that may signal cancer or precancerous conditions.

-• Celiac Disease: The pill camera can help diagnose celiac disease by detecting damage to the small intestine caused by gluten intolerance.
+• Celiac Disease: It detects damage to the small intestine caused by gluten intolerance.

 Challenges and Future Outlook